 When they got to a certain point, they stopped and the soldiers took position to execute the 2 guys.
 [Muço Qulli] began to scream in an alarming way, and the other guy [Çerçiz Topulli], tall and strong, yelled at his friend and said “Don’t be scared because this is the fate of patriots.”
 The soldiers shot, [Muço Qulli] died on the spot, whereas the other guy [Çerçiz Topulli] started cursing with a boice like a lion, and ran towards the soldiers with lighting fast speed, went in the middle of them and before they could reload to shoot again, tried to take one of their guns.
 They fought for about a minute, and when one of the soldiers found an open shot, shot him dead too.
 It turned out Çerçiz was supposed to be released a few hours later, but he was executed from the orders of Tozli, who was a Greek trader in Shkodër, to get revenge for the assassination of the Greek bishop in Korçë in 1907”.

-Çerçiz is also known as the Albanian Che Guevara, for the slight resemblance they have to each other, and both being the face of guerrilla warfare to their people. Çerçiz was an inspiration to Adem Jashari as well for the reason that he was not fighting only with one enemy, but with all of Albanian’s enemies at the same time.
+Çerçiz is also known as the Albanian Che Guevara, for the slight physical resemblance they have to each other, and both being the face of guerrilla warfare to their people even though for different ideologies. Çerçiz was an inspiration to Adem Jashari as well for the reason that he was not fighting only with one enemy, but with all of Albanian’s enemies at the same time.

 We highly appreciate the value he added to our history and thus decided to create a whole Çerçiz Topulli Collection which includes t-shirts, hoodies, sweatshirts and coffee mugs.